deductionlab/deductionlab.github.io/_posts/2020-07-14-subgraph-pooling.md

 The architectural contributions of this work are twofold.

-1. In previous works of graph representation-based theorem proving [ADD REFS], relatively little sophistication has been afforded to the process of obtaining the final embedding of a graph from the its node embeddings.
+1. In previous works of graph representation-based theorem proving [ADD REFS], relatively little sophistication has been afforded to the process of drawing the final embedding of a graph from the its node embeddings.